billfern23/Shopmart/Readme.md

 1. Retrieve all products from database:</br>
     METHOD: GET</br>
     https://shopmart24.herokuapp.com/products
+    How to use:
+    Paste url with get method
     This will give you a list of all products from the database